-- Counterparty and custody

-- Operational

 - Default Liquidity

 - Standard practices

 - Tax change

-Product availability The fund is available to professional investors and investors with basic knowledge, through all distribution channels, with or without advice.
+Product availability The fund is available to professional investors and investors with at least basic knowledge, through all distribution channels, with or without advice.

 Investor profile Investors who understand the risks of the fund and plan to invest for at least 5 years.